Data handling with Pandas![link image 69](/icons/link.svg)

 To select columns within a DataFrame

-we can do it by selecting the column between brackets []
+, you can do so by selecting the column between brackets []

-, or by indicating the column as if it were a method of the DataFrame
+, or by indicating the column as if it were an attribute of the DataFrame

 .